DataAnalyticsEngineering/FANS/README.md

 FANS --version
 ```

 FANS is available as a precompiled binary on [conda-forge](https://anaconda.org/conda-forge/fans).
 That's it!
-No dependencies to install, no compilation needed. 🚀
+No dependencies to install, no compilation needed 🚀

 ---